Get Your Security Deposit Back After Moving Out Carpet Cleaning In Northern VA

 Carpet House Repair Damages

 Once you hand over the keys, the house must have been repaired, including minor damage.
 A few nail holes may not be important to you, but if you don’t fix them, the owner has to.
-That means they can charge you in the form of a reduction from your security down payment.
+That means they can charge you in the form of a deduction from your security down payment.
 Here’s a checklist of things to do:

 Fill in nail and tack holes with a small amount of putty.
 Erase scuff prints on the wall and floor with a special foam eraser, also known as the Magic Eraser.
 Rub a walnut over scratches in hardwood floors, or use a fill them in wood marker that completely matches the colors of the floor.